-The results from our PSHA are consistently lower than those from the national seismic hazard maps (Frankel and others, 2002) and the site-specific study by Risk Engineering Inc. (1999) at the same return periods (Table 15).
-These differences result from the difference of the input parameters, particularly the location of the New Madrid faults (Fig. 7), our use of a smaller mean magnitude (7.5) for the characteristic earthquake in the New Madrid Seismic Zone, and our use of lower ground-motion attenuation relationships.
+The results from our PSHA are consistently lower than those from the national seismic hazard maps (Frankel and others, 2002) and the site-specific study by REI (1999) at the same return periods (Table 15).
+These differences result from the difference of the input parameters, particularly the location of the New Madrid faults (Fig. 7), a smaller mean magnitude (M7.5) for the characteristic earthquake in the New Madrid Seismic Zone, and use of lower ground motion attenuation relationships.